Melville Monument: Initial reception and interpretation

-Reappraisal of Dundas' legacy had begun soon after his death in 1811.
-Dundas' younger contemporary, the Whig lawyer Henry Cockburn, called Dundas "the absolute dictator of Scotland" for his domination of the country's patronage networks.
-The monument's lengthy construction coincided with a period in which Dundas' legacy became more divisive.
+Reappraisal of Dundas's legacy had begun soon after his death in 1811.
+Dundas's younger contemporary, the Whig lawyer Henry Cockburn, called Dundas "the absolute dictator of Scotland" for his domination of the country's patronage networks.
+The monument's lengthy construction coincided with a period in which Dundas's legacy became more divisive.
 By the early 1830s, debates over the extension of the franchise dominated Edinburgh's politics while Dundas came to represent a repressive Tory administration.
 In that decade, the town council recorded the complaints of citizens who objected to the city's maintenance of a memorial to an "unpopular" figure whose policies were "unwise and offensive".
 Another contemporary, Thomas Babington Macaulay, praised the monument while damning its subject.
 In a letter of 1828, he wrote: "There is a new pillar to the memory of Lord Melville; very elegant, and very much better than the man deserved. [...]
 It is impossible to look at it without being reminded of the fate which the original most richly merited."

 At its erection, the Caledonian Mercury negatively compared the monument with similar recent structures, Lord Hill's Column at Shrewsbury and the Britannia Monument at Great Yarmouth.
 The newspaper claimed these monuments, lacking the reliefs that decorate the shaft of Trajan's Column, appeared "tottering and insecure" while the Melville Monument appeared "rather the remains of an edifice, than an entire object".
-Despite these criticisms and controversies over Dundas' legacy, Connie Byrom assesses most contemporary reactions to the column's appearance to be positive.
+Despite these criticisms and controversies over Dundas's legacy, Connie Byrom assesses most contemporary reactions to the column's appearance to be positive.

 C.G.
 Desmarest argues the monument is "imperial in character and context": part of a general movement around the turn of the nineteenth century to honour heroes of Britain's empire.
 Desmarest cites the Nelson Monument, the National Monument and Chantrey's own statue of Pitt the Younger on George Street among other examples of this trend in Edinburgh.
 Memorials of this time in Scotland often depict figures from the arts or from distant history.
 Such figures express "antiquarian nationalism" and "Unionist nationalism", which assert Scotland's unique national identity without challenging its place within the United Kingdom.
 In this context, Dundas represented, in Desmarest's words: "... a defender of the notion that Scotland was not a colony, but an equal partner in the Union".